Rose Martial World: Synopsis

-Siru blames her suffering on Qiluo and imprisons Qiluo's whole family.
-Siru forces Qiluo to marry Chuyi, and Qiluo reluctantly agrees to protect her family.
-After their marriage, Mu Sheng returns to the Ming Castle.
-He starts a fight with Chuyi, and the two swordsmen fight gruesomely.
-They are forced to stop and are kicked out of the Ming Castle.
+Shen Siru blames Jun Qiluo for her suffering and imprisons the Jun family.
+Later, she forces Jun Qiluo to marry Lin Chuyi; Jun Qiluo reluctantly agrees to save her family.
+After the marriage, Mu Sheng goes to the Ming Castle to confront Lin Chuyi, resulting in a duel between them.
+They are forced to stop and kicked out of the castle.

-Years later, Jun Qiluo witnesses Siru and Mu Sheng's marriage.
-Siru had abandoned Ming Shaoqing to marry her first love.
-Qiluo, now depressed, swears revenge against the Siru and Mu Sheng with the help of Chuyi.
+Years later, Jun Qiluo learns that Shen Siru has abandoned Ming Shaoqing and married Mu Sheng instead.
+Feeling resentful towards Shen Siru for stealing her first love, Jun Qiluo plots her revenge against Shen Siru and Mu Sheng with the aid of Lin Chuyi.